winny-/love.js/readme.md

 Some things don't work and I don't know why (the game screen will be gone).
 Working on it!

+Firefox doesn't like pthreads by default and spits out a ` Uncaught ReferenceError: SharedArrayBuffer is not defined`.
+Fix is discussed [here](https://github.com/ggerganov/kbd-audio/issues/9).

 ## Building
 Clone the [megasource](https://github.com/Davidobot/megasource/tree/emscripten) and [love](https://github.com/Davidobot/love/tree/emscripten) and then run `build_lovejs.sh` (with minor changes for file paths)